MonicaMedappa/TKC/README.md

 I created this group because you’re all such an interesting bunch, and I thought it’d be awesome to have a space to chat.
 Here is a brief introduction of the members:

 ### 🌟 Member Spotlights
-🚇🚅🌎**Tej**: Philatelist and railfan; loves the band Tool and has a wide range of interests along with an immense gift for languages.
+🚇🚅🌎**Tej**: Philatelist and railfan; loves the band Tool and has a wide range of interests and great knowledge along with an immense gift for languages.

 🔭🌱🎸**Arun**: Extensive knowledge of retro music, Star Wars, Stephen King, LOTR, astronomy, and gastronomy; possesses an incredible range of interests and a love for pretty plants.

 📙🧶🧸**Geetha**: Arun's big sister and an avid reader who gives great suggestions; engages in the cutest crocheting/knitting hobby called Amigurumi.
+Her Amigurumi will brighten up anybody.
+They are super cute!

 🎮🎞️🧐**Arjun**: Avid reader with a passion for photography; gaming and game analysis expert with a knack for asking thought-provoking questions (including one that surprisingly popped up in my defense!).

-🛸🚣🏽‍♂️🌌**Sandeep**: Enthusiast for book adventures, rafting, and travel; extremely eloquent (can't wait to read a sci-fi story written by him) and a source of great sci-fi/absurdist book recommendations.
+🛸🚣🏽‍♂️🌌**Sandeep**: Enthusiast for book adventures, rafting, and travel; extremely eloquent (can't wait to read a sci-fi novella/series/short story written by him) and a source of great sci-fi/absurdist book recommendations.
+He is very fit, has a lot of upbeat energy so full of life that is very inspiring!

 🏰⛪🍲**Nishant**: A positive force of energy with a very interesting PhD topic; very fluent in speaking Czech.

 🖥️👾📔**Jaroslav**: Extensive knowledge of literature, a vibrant and supportive personality, and a gaming expert with an engaging writing style.
+He enjoys building computers, his book collection is superb and his notes when reading books is meticulous and extremely inspiring.
+He loves playing board games on a cold wintery evening.

 🎤🦋👒**Ekta**: Going through a reading revival and the creative force behind Ekta’s Gatherings; super chic, super elegant, and bridges creative individuals across borders.